Auto-Configuration in Brobot

 Map<String, Object> getDiagnostics()

-4. MockConfiguration with Test Profile Optimization
+5. MockConfiguration with Test Profile Optimizationโ

-Purpose: Automatically optimizes settings when running tests with the test
+Purpose: Automatically optimizes settings when running tests with the test profile.

-Test Profile Features (activated with @Profile("test")
+Test Profile Features (activated via Spring's test profile or brobot-test-defaults.properties):

 - Forces mock mode for consistent testing

-- Ultra-fast operation timings (0.005-0.02 seconds)
+- Ultra-fast operation timings (0.005-0.04 seconds range)

 - Disables all visual elements (drawing, snapshots)